Palytoxin: Toxicity

 An early toxicological characterization classified palytoxin as "relatively non-toxic" after intragastric administration to rats.
-The lethal dose (LD50) was greater than 40 µg/kg.
-The LD50 after parenteral administration was lower than 1 µg/kg.
+The lethal dose (LD50) was greater than 40 μg/kg.
+The LD50 after parenteral administration was lower than 1 μg/kg.
 However the doubtful purity of this study increased because of uncertainty concerning the toxicological data.
 In 1974, the structure of palytoxin was not completely elucidated and the molecular weight was a lot higher (3300 Da instead of 2681 Da).
-A 2004 study discovered an LD50 of 510 µg/kg after intragastric administration in mice, but histological or biochemical information was missing.
-(Rhodes and Munday, 2004) Furthermore, palytoxin was not lethal to mice given an oral dose of 200 µg/kg.
+A 2004 study discovered an LD50 of 510 μg/kg after intragastric administration in mice, but histological or biochemical information was missing.
+(Rhodes and Munday, 2004) Furthermore, palytoxin was not lethal to mice given an oral dose of 200 μg/kg.
 It was also found that palytoxin is very toxic after intraperitoneal injection.
-The LD50 in mice was less than 1 µg/kg.
-Because toxin-producing organisms spread to temperate climates and palytoxin-contaminated shellfish were discovered in the Mediterranean Sea a study was done to better define the toxic effects of palytoxin after oral exposure in mice.
-Palytoxin was lethal from 600 µg/kg doses.
-The number of deaths were dose-dependent and the LD50 calculated to be 767 µg/kg.
-This is comparable to the LD50 of 510 µg/kg referred by Munday (2008).
+The LD50 in mice was less than 1 μg/kg.
+As toxin-producing organisms spread to temperate climates and palytoxin-contaminated shellfish were discovered in the Mediterranean Sea a study was done to better define the toxic effects of palytoxin after oral exposure in mice.
+Palytoxin was lethal from 600 μg/kg doses.
+The number of deaths were dose-dependent and the LD50 calculated to be 767 μg/kg.
+This is comparable to the LD50 of 510 μg/kg referred by Munday (2008).
 The toxicity was not different if the mice had some food in their stomach.
 The oral toxicity is several times lower than the intraperitoneal toxicity.
 One of the possible causes of this behavior is that palytoxin is a very big hydrophilic molecule and therefore the absorption could be less efficient through the gastrointestinal tract than through the peritoneum.
 A recent study by Fernandez et al. further investigated on this issue using an in vitro model of intestinal permeability with differentiated monolayers of human colonic Caco-2 cells, confirming that palytoxin was unable to cross the intestinal barrier significantly, despite the damage the toxin exerted on cells and on the integrity of the monolayer.
 The same study also revealed that palytoxin does not affect tight-junctions on such cells.
 Palytoxin is most toxic after intravenous injection.
-The LD50 in mice is 0.045 µg/kg and in rats 0.089 µg/kg.
-In other mammals (rabbits, dogs, monkeys and guinea pigs) the LD50 is ranged between 0.025 and 0.45 µg/kg.
+The LD50 in mice is 0.045 μg/kg and in rats 0.089 μg/kg.
+In other mammals (rabbits, dogs, monkeys and guinea pigs) the LD50 is ranged between 0.025 and 0.45 μg/kg.
 They all died in several minutes from heart failure.
-The lethal dose for mice by the intratracheal route is above 2 µg/kg in 2 hours.
+The lethal dose for mice by the intratracheal route is above 2 μg/kg in 2 hours.
 Palytoxin is also very toxic after intramuscular or subcutaneous injection.
 No toxicity is found after intrarectal administration.
 Palytoxin is not lethal when topically applied to skin or eyes.
 Palytoxin can travel in water vapor and cause poisoning by inhalation.